borisdev/dotfiles/README.md

-# Version control your dot files (ie. disaster control)
+# Version control your dot files in case of a disaster

 ## Inspiring references